Guide to Visiting Roosevelt Island in New York, NY

 Waterfall at El Yunque Rainforest

-My favorite part of visiting the El Yunque Rainforest were the amazing waterfalls!
+My favorite part of visiting the El Yunque Rainforest was the amazing waterfalls!
 There are three main waterfalls that are easily accessible throughout the national forest.

-La Mina Falls is arguably the most beautiful and therefore the most popular.
-Unfortunately, it is still closed due to hurricane damage so I didn’t get to experience it, BUT it’s just the perfect reason to return. 🙂
+La Mina Falls is arguably the most beautiful and, therefore, the most popular.
+Unfortunately, it’s still closed due to hurricane damage, so I didn’t get to experience it.
+However, it’s the perfect reason to return. 🙂

 When it reopens, I recommend starting your day with this trail in order to try to enjoy it without the crowds.
 You can reach the falls after a quick .7-mile hike into the forest.
 Once at the falls, you can marvel at the 35-foot drop and even take a dip in the pool at the bottom.